'Unbelievable' wild weather - more homes evacuated overnight

 In Marlborough, the Rai River had its biggest flood on record on Thursday night, and the nearby Tunakino Valley has had more than 760mm of rainfall since Tuesday.

-"When you look at State Highway 6, which is our connection with Blenheim through to Nelson, that road has taken a major, major hit and it's going to take days to be able to clear that to be able to allow traffic through."
+"When you look at SH6, which is our connection with Blenheim through to Nelson, that road has taken a major, major hit and it's going to take days to be able to clear that to be able to allow traffic through."

-The alternative route, State Highway 63, which runs alongside the Wairau River, is also closed, effectively cutting Blenheim and Nelson off from each other.
+The alternative route, SH63, which runs alongside the Wairau River, is also closed, effectively cutting Blenheim and Nelson off from each other.

 Leggett said the Marlborough region hadn't really "dried out" from major flooding in 2021, or got on top of the roading issues that resulted from it.